freeCodeCamp/freeCodeCamp/.github/ISSUE_TEMPLATE/bug-report--software-issue-in-platform.md

 ---
-name: 'Bug Report: Software issue in Learning platform'
+name: 'Bug Report: Software issue on freeCodeCamp.org's platforms'
-about: Reporting a software bug, in learning platform (not for content in guide articles or coding challenges).
+about: Reporting a software bug, on freeCodeCamp.org's coding, news, forum, code-radio or other platforms.

 ---